 The Contractor’s assignees shall be educated to observe the laws of Iran and respect the customs, laws, decree, regulations, orders, licenses, permits, and other official provisions valid in Islamic Republic of Iran and traditions existing in Iran, fulfill regulations in force in the Iranian organizations, as well as office routine, safety manuals and other rules, with which they will be acquainted in these organizations.

-If any of the Contractor’s assignee dies while staying in Iran, the Principal undertakes to develop a package of necessary documents and transport the body of the deceased to Moscow at the expenses of the Contractor

 Work schedule of the Contractor’s specialist is given in Appendix 12.

 The Contractor undertakes to appoint specialists and also to designate its Authorized Representative and shall officially notify to the Principal.
 The Contractor’s Authorized Representative is also responsible for making the arrangement and coordination of interaction with the Principal.